RNGDelak/Other-stuff/README.md

-just a poor guy having ASD, ADHD and Dylexia
+just a poor guy having ASD, ADHD and Dyslexia running simultaneuoslt

 for those anyone finds this interesting